GSGarciaML/maphunter-showcase/README.md

 | ECUs analysed | **6** |
 | Hypotheses refuted — and archived | **21** |

-Per-ECU breakdown, methodology and one worked finding are in the **[case study](https://claude.ai/code/artifact/3c88b8be-8e40-4b40-9bd5-4290e7e114ec)**.
+Per-ECU breakdown, methodology and one worked finding are in the **[case study](https://gsgarciaml.github.io/maphunter-showcase/)**.

 ## Skills demonstrated

 `binary reverse engineering` · `empirical method under uncertainty` · `signal design` · `vectorised numerics (Python / NumPy)` · `corpus statistics on real automotive firmware`

+---

+> **The engine's source code is private.** This repository documents the problem, the method and the results — what the work demonstrates — without exposing the implementation.

+**© 2026 Gonzalo Salceda García.
+All rights reserved.** Portfolio repository; source code private.

 ---